ICC4103-202210-WebTech/lab6/README.md

-# Lab Assignment #3
+# Lab Assignment #4
 **Names:** (write your name(s) here)

 ## Introduction

-This third lab assignment will be graded and you will be working in pairs, so you can team up with a peer to start working on it.
-We expect from you to only be working with your peer and avoid exchanging code with others during the lab.
+This fourth lab assignment will be graded and you will be working in pairs, so you can team up with a peer to start working on it.
+You will continue working on the ticket sales application, adding more complex model associations, model validations, and Active Record callbacks.

-You will be working with the ActiveRecord Object-Relational Mapping (ORM) framework to implement the model layer of a web application.
-By the end of the assignment, you are required to submit a working Ruby on Rails application containing the model layer, that is, all models and associations.

 ## First Steps

-The starter code contains a Rails project that has a few changes after its original creation.
+The starter code contains a Rails project that implements all of the requirements of the previous lab assignment.
 You may open the project with VSCode, with RubyMine, or even use a text-based editor like Vim.
 If you work on the terminal, always remember to set the correct version of ruby and gemset using RVM:

 ```sh
 rvm use 3@webtech # this will work on the course's VM